srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 #### Task 3: See the Diagnostic Logs

-Earlier, you set up your diagnostic logs to be exported to blob storage.
-Let's check to see what was written.
+Earlier in this lab, you set up your diagnostic logs to be exported to blob storage.
+It is a good time to check and see what was written.

-1. Navigate to your "AZ-220-RG" resource group.
+1. Navigate to your Dashboard, and then locate your "AZ-220-RG" resource group tile.

-1. In the list of resources, select the Storage Account that was created earlier - **az220storage{YOUR-INITIALS-AND-CURRENT-DATE}**.
+1. In the list of resources, select the Storage Account that was created earlier - **az220storage{your-id}**.

     The **Overview** for the storage account will be displayed.

-1. Scroll down until you can see the metrics charts for the Storage Account: *Total egress*, *Toral ingress*, *Average latency* and *Request breakdown*.
+1. Scroll down until you can see the metrics charts for the Storage Account: *Total egress*, *Total ingress*, *Average latency* and *Request breakdown*.

     You should see that there is activity displayed.

-1. To view the data that has been logged, in the left hand navigation area, select **Storage explorer (preview)**.
+1. On the left hand navigation menu, to view the data that has been logged, click **Storage explorer (preview)**.

-1. In the **Storage explorer** pane, expand the **BLOB CONTAINERS** node.
+1. In the **Storage Explorer** pane, expand the **BLOB CONTAINERS** node.

     When Azure Monitor first sends data to a storage account, it creates a container called **insights-logs-connection**.

+1. Under **BLOB CONTAINERS**, click **insights-logs-connection**.

-1. Select the **insights-logs-connection** container - the contents of the container will be listed to the right.
+    The contents of the container will be listed to the right.

     Logs are written to the container in a very nested fashion.
 You will need to open each subfolder in turn to navigate to the actual log data.
 The structure is similar to that show below: